JWalkerMailly/Gmod-NVGBase/README.md

 ### ![shared](images/shared.png?raw=true "shared") **player:NVGBASE_CanToggleGoggle(key)**
 >
 > *Utility function to determine if the player can toggle their goggles.
-If no key is provided, will only take into account timing since last toggle.*
+If no key is provided, will only take into account timing since last toggle.
+Providing a key will check to make sure it matches with the player's toggle key.*
 >
 >> Parameters:
 >> | Name | Type | Description |